 - Chinki Yadav, 25m women’s pistol (replaced by Elavenil Valarivan)

 Sajan Prakash became the first Indian to directly qualify for the Olympics when he achieved the elusive 'A' cut in the 200m butterfly event.
 Srihari Nataraj too managed to achieve the 'A' cut in the 100m backstroke a day later.
 Maana Patel qualified via the universality quota, which ensured three Indians swimmers competing at the Summer Games for the first time.

 - Sajan Prakash, men's 200m freestyle, 100m butterfly, 200m butterfly

 - Maana Patel, women's 100m backstroke

-Four Indian table tennis players qualified for the Olympics at the Asian qualifiers in Doha in March.
-It includes the veteran Sharath Kamal, who will be making his fourth appearance at the Games.
+Four Indian table tennis players qualified for the Olympics at the Asian qualifiers in Doha in March 2021.
+It included the veteran Sharath Kamal, who made his fourth appearance at the Games.
 While G Sathiyan and Sutirtha Mukherjee sealed their Tokyo spots with wins in their respective groups, Manika Batra and Sharath Kamal booked their place on the basis of their rankings.

 - Sharath Kamal

 - Sathiyan Gnanasekaran

 - Manika Batra

 Sharath Kamal and Manika Batra also competed together in the mixed doubles after earning their Olympic berths at the Asian qualifiers.